Telling Untold Histories will take place on

 You have questions.
 We [probably] have answers for you.
 If your question isn’t answered here, please contact us.

 An unconference is a participant-driven, discussion-based conference.
 At an unconference, the agenda is created by the attendees at the beginning of the meeting.
 Unconferences typically feature open discussions rather than having a single speaker at the front of the room giving a talk.
 This form of conference is particularly useful for a topic like Telling Untold Histories because it provides opportunities for problem solving and encourages collaboration.

 The Untold Histories committee members come from a variety of organizations and backgrounds.

 Who should attend?

-Museum professionals and public history practitioners from organizations of all sizes, librarians, public history educators, volunteers, students and emerging professionals from the greater Philadelphia region and New Jersey are all welcome.
+Museum professionals and public history practitioners from organizations of all sizes, librarians, public history educators, volunteers, students and emerging professionals.
 Unconferences work best when attendees have knowledge and experience to share, but expertise is not necessary—or even desired.
 Unconferences bring people together around common problems and provide opportunities for participants to seek fresh ideas from diverse perspectives.

 When and where is this taking place?

 Telling Untold Histories will take place on Thursday, May 17, 2018 at the Newark Public Library (5 Washington St., Newark, NJ 07101).

 Your registration fees cover the unconference itself, lunch and a reception.